-To enter or exit the Alignment Mode, toggle the “AM” button in the toolbar, next to the overlay modes.
+To enter or exit the Alignment Mode, toggle the “AM” button in the toolbar, (the icon with cyan/magenta arrows next to the overlay modes)

 Please note that the mode will only work correctly if the output camera is unmodified.
 If you aligned the horizon, use “bake in output camera” first.

 Select the camera to move by shift+clicking on its center.
 (If the camera is too much overlapped with other then remember that you can also select the cameras in the camera list panel on the left).

 Move the camera center into alignment: In B&W anaglyph, the image should become black and white, without any color fringing.
 Only for the center area you will be able to align in both axis (yaw and pitch).